-The Division of Leprosy, Tuberculosis and Lung Disease appreciates the support that it continued to receive from the Minister for Public Health and Sanitation, the Permanent Secretary in the Ministry of Public Health and Sanitation, the Director of Public Health, Head Department of Disease Prevention and Control and health care workers in both the Ministries of Public Health and Sanitation and the Ministry of Medical Services throughout the year 2010.
-Without their support the division would not have been able to carry out the activities it carried out in 2010.
-The division extends its sincere gratitude to all provincial directors of Public Health (PDPHS), Provincial Directors of Medical services (PDMS's) and District Medical Officers of Health (DMOH's) who continued to offer strong support to core staff of the division at these levels of the health care system.
-The division would not have achieved much if it were not for the input of the innumerable health workers across Kenya, some of whom are working under difficult circumstances.
+The Division of Leprosy, Tuberculosis and Lung Disease would like to acknowledge the support that it continued to receive from the Minister for Public Health and Sanitation, the Permanent Secretary in the Ministry of Public Health and Sanitation, the Director of Public Health, Head Department of Disease Prevention and Control and health care workers in both the Ministries of Public Health and Sanitation and the Ministry of Medical Services throughout the year 2011.
+Without their support the division would not have been able to carry out the activities it carried out in 2011.
+The Division extends its sincere gratitude to all Provincial Directors of Public Health (PDPHS), Provincial Directors of Medical services (PDMS's) and District Medical Officers of Health (DMOH's) who continued to offer strong support both technical and financial to core staff of the division at these levels of the health care system.
+The Division would not have achieved much if it were not for the input of the innumerable health workers across Kenya, some of whom are working under difficult circumstances.

-DLTLD acknowledges the tremendous support it received from Dr Eveline Klinkenberq, Nico Kalisvart and Verena Mauch the DLTLD technical advisors from the KNCV.
+DLTLD acknowledges the tremendous support it received from Dr Eveline Klinkenberq, Nico Kalisvart and Ellen Mitchell the DLTLD technical advisors from the KNCV together with the Team at KNCV USAID-TBCARE I led by Dr Sentayehu.
 The same gratitude is extended to Dr. Jack Abdoulie, the WR, Kenya and Dr. Joel Kangangi, the TB NPO for unwavering support to the program throughout the year.
-The TB team at CDC - Kenya: Dr. Joseph Odhiambo, Dr. Nicholas Wambua, Tom Oluoch, Margaret Ndisha, Rose Odima, Danson Kosgei and Ms. Margaret Mburu and Dr Maurice Maina from USAID-Kenya.
+The JICA Laboratory consultant, Hiro Sugamoto.
+The TB team at CDC -Kenya: Dr. Joseph Odhiambo, Dr. Nicholas Wambua, Dr Agnes Langat, Dr Kevin Cain, Tom Oluoch, Rose Odima, Nick Okeyo, Danson Kosgei and Ms. Margaret Mburu and Dr Maurice Maina from USAID-Kenya.

-In addition, the division appreciates the tremendous support especially from USAID and the following partners in TB control PATH, AMREF, APHIA II's, MSH, Malteser, KANCO, TAG, TBCARE-USAID, KAPTLD, KEMRI, MSF, ICAP, IMC and other civil society organizations working with the Division through Global Fund Round 5 and 6.
+In addition, the division appreciates the tremendous support especially from USAID and the following partners in TB control KAPTLD, JICA, AMREF, APHIA II's, MSH, Malteser, KANCO, TAG, TBCARE-USAID, KEMRI, MSF, ICAP, IMC and other civil society organizations working with the Division through Global Fund SSF.

-Other partners who have started to work closely with the division are also commended since it is only through such partnerships that TB patients are enabled to access quality care and support.
+Other partners who have started to work closely with the division are also commended since it is only through such partnerships and engagement that TB patients are enabled to access quality care and support.

-The staffs working within the division (central unit, Central Reference Laboratory, provinces, districts and health facilities) are also commended for making TB control in Kenya a success.
-It is expected that they will continue to work with renewed energies to ensure that TB and poverty become history and that Kenya, one day becomes, a society free from tuberculosis, Leprosy and Lung Disease.
+The staffs working within the Division (Central unit), Central Reference Laboratory, provinces, districts and health facilities) are also commended for making TB control in Kenya a success.
+It is expected that they will continue to work with renewed energies to ensure that Kenya is free from TB, Leprosy and Lung Disease.